British Rail Class 81: Withdrawals

 Three locomotives (E3002, E3009 and E3019) were withdrawn before they could be renumbered under the TOPS system, which was implemented in 1972.
-E3002 and E3019 were damaged by fire and both were scrapped at British Rail Crewe Works.
-The remains of E3009 were also cut up at Crewe Works, the locomotive having been wrecked in the Hixon rail crash of January 1968.
+E3002 and E3019 were damaged by fire and both were scrapped at British Rail's Crewe Works.
+The remains of E3009 were also cut up at Crewe Works; the locomotive was wrecked in the Hixon rail crash of January 1968.

 Two further members of the class saw relatively early withdrawal due to accident or fire damage: